danielegrattarola/spektral/docs/templates/getting-started.md

 Note that we used the `weighted_metrics` argument instead of the usual `metrics`.
 This is due to the particular semi-supervised problem that we are dealing with, and has to do with the boolean masks that we loaded earlier (more on that later).

-We are now ready to train the model:
+We can now train the model using the native `fit()` method of Keras, no modifications needed:

 ```python
 # Train model